buddydev/bp-xprofile-custom-field-types/readme.txt

 * Range Input
 * Decimal Number
 * Country
-Other fields such as post type, taxonomy etc are not searchable as they are stored in serialized format( due to back compatibility).
+Other fields such as post type, taxonomy etc., are not searchable as they are stored in serialized format( due to back compatibility).

 The plugin is opensource and currently developed on github.
 We welcome you to be part of its future development at [https://github.com/buddydev/bp-xprofile-custom-field-types](https://github.com/buddydev/bp-xprofile-custom-field-types).